New Flooring for Your Rentals?

 - Vinyl Flooring – Vinyl floors are as easy to install as linoleum flooring and they’re affordable too at $1 to $3 a square foot.
 They may last between 10 to 20 years and that makes them one improvement you can make that pays off for rental ROI.
 You can buy vinyl flooring that looks just like wood floors and with an endless styles.
 It is available in tiles, or as planks which makes it almost indistinguishable from real wood planks.

-- Laminate Flooring – This flooring is a multilayered solution that has either laminated layers with fiberboard and resin.
+- Laminate Flooring – This flooring is a multilayered solution that has laminated layers with fiberboard and resin.
 The cost might range from 50 cents to $5 per square foot.
 They use a photographic layer on top that looks exactly like wood grain, which is protected by a hard durable coating.
-You get a floor that looks like wood (including an actual grainy texture or ridged surface), but lasts like vinyl.
+You get a floor that looks like wood (including an actual grainy texture or ridged surface) yet is durable like vinyl.

 - Engineered Hardwood Floors are laminated layers too, but with a very thin layer of wood on top.
 That thin layer can and often is damaged however.
 Dog claws, moved furniture, and fallen objects can ruin its appearance.
 The cost of engineered wood flooring can range from $3 to $13 per square foot.
 Higher quality the thin wood layer is, the more expensive the flooring.